Fall

 Opt for light therapy

 This period can also be an invitation to cocoon yourself (without a screen :)), to savor simple moments like a warm bath or reading a book.
-And why not take advantage of this time to discover sophrology and get back to sleep with our SOPHRO Sleep CURE or boost your energy level with our SOPHRO Positive Beauty MASK and its Energy Boost coaching?
+And why not take advantage of this time to discover sophrology and get back to sleep with our SOPHRO PROGRAM Sleep or boost your energy level with our SOPHRO Positive Beauty MASK and its Energy Boost coaching?

 Sophrology is indeed very interesting for its impact on our hormones.
 It allows in particular :